 As if the indoor-garden restaurant weren’t enough, the rooms are freakin adorable.
 They’re classic, trendy, and quirky all at the same time, so you can imagine I immediately fell in love!

 The Principal has a second location which is also a great place to stay in New Town, Edinburgh.
-It’s The Principal Edinburgh George Street further up George Street with tons of shopping in between.
+It’s The Principal Edinburgh George Street (now the InterContinental) further up George Street with tons of shopping in between.
 This property is much more classic and traditional, though quirks appear here and there just to remind you it’s part of The Principal family.

 I’m not one to play favorites… well, yes I am – I am a travel blogger after all.
 Both properties were lovely and I’d recommend a stay at either to friends visiting Edinburgh, but the Charlotte Square hotel completely stole my heart.
 I love the quirks and that it’s a touch off the beaten path.